crenzy-rbyi/crenzy-rbyi/README.md

 friendlist is always allowed to c+h.

-🪐 I mainly interact through whispers, I get anxious with having to start interaction
+🪐 I mainly interact through whispers; I get anxious with having to start conversation.

 nonveral when anxious/down . hypersensitivity